 Keto chocolate pie reformation

 Keto chocolate pie has been on my mind ever since a few of my Twitter followers asked me about the dark, intensive and extremely sweet chocolate pie they tried in Greece.
 It’s true, nobody exaggerates in chocolate content when making a pie as Greeks do.
 If you visit any bakery in Greece and ask for Sokolatopita, you’ll most probably fall in love with it.
 But you will not be able to eat more than two bites.
-It’s moist (of course, soaked in extremely sweet syrup) covered with a thick layer of icing (as sweet as the syrup itself), and on top of that, loaded with semolina flour and vegetable oil.
+It’s moist (of course, soaked in an extremely sweet syrup) covered with a thick layer of icing (as sweet as the syrup itself), and on top of that, loaded with semolina flour and vegetable oil.

 Greeks like to exaggerate